ThomasPiergiovanni/oc_p5/README.md

 **CUSTOM SETTINGS**: To use the application with product references from another country than France, use the appropriate ISO-3166-1 Alpha 2 code and replace it in the endpoint (e.g. "ht<span>tps://</span>es.openfoodfacts.org/cgi/search.pl").
 For more information, please check [OFF API official documentation](https://documenter.getpostman.com/view/8470508/SVtN3Wzy?version=latest#intro).

 #### 4.2.3.
 HEADER.
-**DESCRIPTION**: Headers, i.e. the application general informations, among other, its name and version number.
+**DESCRIPTION**: Headers, i.e. the application general information, among other, its name and version number.
 **MANDATORY**: Yes.
 **DEFAULT SETTINGS**: {'User-Agent': 'HealthyProductApp - Web - Version 0.0'}.
-**CUSTOM SETTINGS**: Iy ou modify this app this settings must be changed but keeping the following structure {'User-Agent': 'your information'}.
+**CUSTOM SETTINGS**: If you modify this app this settings must be changed but keeping the following structure {'User-Agent': 'your information'}.
 For more information, please check [OFF API official documentation](https://documenter.getpostman.com/view/8470508/SVtN3Wzy?version=latest#intro).

 #### 4.2.4.
 SELECTED_CATEGORIES.
 **DESCRIPTION**: OFF API products categories type used in the application.